PASSIONATE ABOUT INSPIRING OTHERS

 “We are investing in people and the future, learning and digging deeper into the needs around us, and supporting the dreams of students,” says Jennifer Ebner, who co- founded the organization after her work with Impact 100 Denver Metro, a nonprofit with a similar fundraising model.
 “The beauty of this type of fundraising is each member knows exactly where their money is going, and they can be as involved in the process of selecting the scholarship recipients as they want.”

-In WIN’s first year, it exceeded fundraising expectations and was able to award three scholarships to high school seniors.
-To learn about the students chosen for the 2021/2022 school year, click here.
+In WIN’s first two years, it exceeded fundraising expectations and was able to award seven scholarships to high school seniors.
+To learn about the students chosen for the 2022/2023 school year, click here.

 WIN’s commitment to the community doesn’t end with scholarships.
 They also plan to build on their momentum to create a network of members, students, and scholarship recipients who have graduated from their higher education pursuits.
-Additionally, WIN plans to host social gatherings, have a speaker series, and offer volunteer opportunities in the future.
+Additionally, WIN plans to host social gatherings and offer volunteer opportunities in the future.

 INTERESTED IN JOINING WIN?